HoussemBL/spark_delta_lake/README.md

 # spark_delta_lake
-In this project, I tested basic operations and features proposed in felta lake including, writing data and reading multiple versions of a dataframe
+In this project, I tested basic operations and features proposed in felta lake including, writing data and reading multiple versions of a dataframe.